 Not all refried beans are created equal when it comes to fat content.

-Check the can to make sure you are getting the amount of fat you want to store.
+Check the can to ensure you are getting the fat you want to store.
 Some brands are fat-free.

 Look for traditional-style refried beans as they have the highest fat content.